CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 You can create on-demand validations that contain checks for protocols or services that you suspect may have issues.

 Using the NetQ UI, you can create an on-demand validation for multiple protocols or services at the same time.
-This is handy when the protocols are strongly related with respect to a possible issue or if you only want to create one validation request.
+This is handy when the protocols are strongly related regarding a possible issue or if you only want to create one validation request.

 {{<tabs "On-demand Validation">}}